jusentari/criaring/README.md

 just dont be awful
 i reserve the right to kick people out
 if you get hacked i might also remove your site, just dm me if you get it figured out

+## acknowledgements
+much of the design of criaring.js was inspired by this post: https://css-tricks.com/how-you-might-build-a-modern-day-webring/